Part 3: COVID-19 and Transportation Construction: Long-term Impacts

 by Paul Schmitz, on Jun 19, 2020 2:00:00 PM

 As we start to adjust to our new circumstances caused by COVID-19, companies operating in the transportation construction sector must also plan for long-term impacts.
 How will new regulations and business practices affect the future of construction?
 Could there be major shifts in operations that last long after the pandemic subsides?
 We asked our panel representing top engineering and construction firms, suppliers, state agencies and associations to share their perspectives.
+Below are just a few answers we received with the full discussion included in our eBook, "The New Normal."

 With the need for improved social and workplace safety nets, what will be the long-term impact to infrastructure costs due to the pandemic?